-receipt form the Coroner's deputy for Coroner's property office (4/560.40). all property, including the contents of wallets and purses, removed from the 238.60 UNIDENTIFIED DEAD scene by such deputy.
-The receipt BODIES. shall be stapled to the original of the When the identity of a dead body is Death Report.
+An officer at the scene of a death requiring a Death Report, Form 3.11 (5/3.11), shall obtain an itemized receipt form the Coroner's deputy for all property, including the contents of wallets and purses, removed from the scene by such deputy.
+The receipt shall be stapled to the original of the Death Report.

 Suicide Notes.
-Original suicide number from the Coroner's deputy at notes shall accompany the body to a the scene.
-Pending identification, the Coroner's mortuary.
-Portions of number shall be used in lieu of the suicide notes pertaining to the decedent's name. suicidal act shall be quoted in the Death Report when practicable 238.83.
-HOMICIDE.
-When a copy of the original suicide The first officer to arrive at the scene note is desired by investigating of a homicide shall immediately officers, a photocopy may be isolate the vicinity where the crime obtained from the Coroner's Office was committed, or the body was When the original note is needed for found.
-It shall be his responsibility crime laboratory study, it shall be to see that no one be permitted to obtained from the Coroner's Office approach the scene until investigating by a member of Scientific officers arrive and take charge of the Investigation Division.
+Original suicide notes shall accompany the body to a Coroner's mortuary.
+Portions of suicide notes pertaining to the suicidal act shall be quoted in the Death Report when practicable.
+When a copy of the original suicide note is desired by investigating officers, a photocopy may be obtained from the Coroner's Office.
+When the original note is needed for crime laboratory study, it shall be obtained from the Coroner's Office by member of Scientific Investigation Division.